Death Steps in the Dark: Plot

-The inspector catches up to Luciano, but leaves him mote time to prove his innocence after atresting a drug dealer who approches them both.
-Desperate, Luciano insists on breaking into Teodorus' home to get Ulla's bust for a plan.
+The inspector catches up to Luciano but leaves him little time to prove his innocence after arresting a drug dealer who approaches them both.
+Desperate, Luciano insists on breaking into Teodorus home to get Ulla's bust for a plan.
 His friend hooks him up with a woman who works as a crime boss, and for a hefty price, they arrange the heist.
 But the boss' daughter arrives with Luciano and Ingrid the night of the burglary and is having her first safe cracking, which dashes Luciano's hopes.
 Luciano's friend ditches them all when the pressure's on to evade the cops, but they successfully break in.
 They can't crack the safe until Ingrid opens it by accident, but the killer murders Teodorus in the house and flees, leaving the trio to find him dead.
-They snatch the bust and run before responders arrive.
+They snatch the bust and run before the responders arrive.

 All three remaining suspects are invited to a fashion show, with Ingrid as the main event.
-While Luciano and the inspector watch, each one is offered a cigarette, both the Lebanese citizen and the priest refusing.
+While Luciano and the inspector watch, each one is offered a cigarette, with both the Lebanese citizen and the priest refusing.
 The socialite takes a light, but sees "Ulla" lit her cigarette.
-She screams and flees, revealing her as the killer.
+She screams and flees, revealing herself as the killer.
 Ingrid is confused, but Luciano and the police chase the woman.
-She's haunted by all the people she killed badly enough, when she reaches a rooftop, she stumbles off and plummets to gravel below, falling to her death.
+She's haunted by all the people she killed badly enough that, when she reaches a rooftop, she stumbles off and plummets to the gravel below, falling to her death.
 The young safe cracker arrives, revealing she wore a mask made from Ulla's bust to catch the killer in the trap.

-The inspector confesses he knew Luciano wasn't guilty and was glad he came up with his plan.
-The woman, Ida Tuclidis, wanted more excited than her unsatisfactory husband, so she ran with a crowd of drug traffickers.
+The inspector confesses that he knew Luciano wasn't guilty and was glad he came up with his plan.
+The woman, Ida Tuclidis, wanted to be more excited than her unsatisfactory husband, so she ran with a crowd of drug traffickers.
 The French woman was going to report her, so Tuclidis planned the murder on the train.
-Teodorus ran in the same circle, and Ulla recognized Tuclidis from the papers, so Tuclidis killed them all and stole the black glove back to stop the Blackmail and eliminate all witnesses.
+Teodorus ran in the same circle, and Ulla recognized Tuclidis from the papers, so Tuclidis killed them all and stole the black glove back to stop the blackmail and eliminate all witnesses.
 The Lebanese man works as a narcotics officer and was on Tuclidis' trail when the killings occurred.
-The young safe cracker blabs about the burglary, so Luciano warns her about the cops present, the turnout in the end left ambiguous.
+The young safe cracker blabs about the burglary, so Luciano warns her about the cops present; the turnout in the end is left ambiguous.